Argent, on a chevron Gules three feathers Argent, between three swords erect Gules. Motto: «Ab Initio Goostrey».

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Watercolor, Proper, Pointed, Armed, Azure, Boa, Bordure, Overall, Wreath, Chevron, Charged, Castle, Crest, Five, Crown, Created, Cross, Quarterly, Outlined in sable, Two, In chief, In base, In saltire, Escutcheon, Coat of arms, Sword, Mullet, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Langued, Motto, Lion, Semi-circular, Eight, Or, Leather, Argent, Without divisions, Sable, Grasping, Freehand, Three, One and Helm.
+Between, Watercolor, Pointed, Armed, Azure, Boa, Bordure, Overall, Wreath, Chevron, Charged, Castle, Crest, Five, Crown, Created, Cross, Quarterly, Outlined in sable, Two, In chief, In base, In saltire, Escutcheon, Coat of arms, Sword, Mullet, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Mantling, Langued, Motto, Lion, Semi-circular, Eight, Or, Leather, Argent, Without divisions, Rampant, Sable, Crest and mantling, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,